When CX Deceives: Leadership, Dark Patterns, and Ethical Responsibility

 Adobe’s class action lawsuit over deceptive subscription renewals and hidden termination fees.

-I write about these cases and speaking about CX ethics because dark patterns are fundamentally a CX ethics issue.
-For years, I’ve argued that CX must expand to include moral responsibility, not just business efficiency or customer retention.
+Dark patterns are fundamentally a CX ethics issue.
+Ethics hasn't historically been part of the CX practitioner or consultant's talk track, but these cases demonstrate that it shuold be.
+CX practices and principles must expand to include moral responsibility, not just business efficiency or customer retention.

-One big thing to keep in mind as this topic comes to the forefront: dark patterns aren’t limited to screens.
+One big thing to keep in mind, though: you may hear that dark patterns are a digital phenomenon, but dark patterns aren’t limited to screens.

 Dieselgate: The Mother of All Dark Patterns